Skip to content

 2. Via a bus connection between registers.

-The above mentioned micro operation (R₂-R₁) using both methods are shown in below figure.
+The above mentioned micro operation (R₂-R₁) using both methods is shown in the figure below.

 Direct and bus connection in Register transfer language